tswee5/ContentRemixer/README.md

 # Content Remixer

-A simple content remixing tool built with React and Tailwind CSS.
+A versatile content remixing tool built with React and Tailwind CSS, powered by Claude AI.

 ## Features

 1. Paste in text you want to remix
-2. Click a button to apply the remixing
+2. Choose from multiple remix options:
+   - Summarize content
+   - Simplify complex text
+   - Convert to professional tone
+   - Convert to casual tone
+   - Generate tweets from blog posts
+   - Create professional emails
+   - Expand content into blog posts
+   - Generate social media posts
-3. Send the request to AI API endpoint
+3. Send the request to Claude AI API
-4. See the remix in the output box
+4. See the remixed content in the output box

 ## Getting Started